ShahVandit/virtual-environment/Readme.md

 1. Run the command `npm run dev`
 2. Open `localhost:3000` on browser to use the application

-## Name 3 design decisions that you made, as a perceptual consideration for the user
+## 3 design decisions that made, as a perceptual consideration for the user

 Our project involved crucial design decisions aimed at enhancing the perceptual experience for users in the virtual environment.
 Below are three significant decisions we made: